-7 Things Your Response Team Should Know About GIS
+7 Things Your Emergency Management Agency EMA Should Know About GIS in 2023

-Your team almost certainly already uses GIS technology in the form of web mapping technologies such as Google Maps, Mapquest, and similar online mapping programs.
-GPS systems use a similar UTM projection and a grid of satellites to determine the change in your position from orbit.
+Your almost certainly already uses GIS technology in the form of web mapping technologies such as Google Maps, Mapquest, and similar online mapping programs.
+GPS systems use a similar UTM projection and a grid of satellites to determine the change in your response team’s position from orbit.

 GIS systems help analyze data to create maps showing changes in the earth’s topography.
 This means that during an earthquake, tsunami, or volcano, mapping can be updated to reflect changes in the position of different structures and elevations, keeping your entire team up to date in the field.
 This is especially important during an ongoing crisis such as long-term weather threats, changing water levels, or earthquake aftershocks causing additional subsidence.
-Improve your incident coordination even further by using a fully GIS integrated solution like D4H Incident Management to communicate objectives and collaborate on a resolution throughout your emergency management agency.
+EMAs can improve incident coordination even further by using a fully GIS integrated solution like D4H Incident Management to communicate objectives and collaborate on a resolution throughout your emergency management agency.

 4. Industry Support is Available

-Completely current topographical maps help determine what areas will be affected by flooding as the number of climate-related disasters increases and water levels rise, climate models using historical data combine an incredible amount of data to help determine the likely direction wind and rain will come from during a wildfire and whether historical prevailing winds will carry a chemical plume towards or away from population centers.
+Completely current topographical maps help determine what areas will be affected by flooding as the number of climate-related disasters increases and water levels rise, climate models using historical data combine an incredible amount of data to help determine the likely direction wind and rain will come from during a wildfire and whether historical prevailing winds will carry a chemical plume towards or away from population center.

 6. It Can Create a COP During an Incident